Your Guide to Visiting Asbury Park in the Fall

 Where to Stay

 The buzziest spot around is the Asbury, a 2016 addition that helped push Asbury’s rather recent resurgence as The Coolest Jersey Shore Town into hyperdrive.
 The hotel, a former Salvation Army boardinghouse, has 110 rooms, a pool and firepit, and a handful of places to eat and drink, including a rooftop lounge, and the Baronet, a “carless drive-in” movie theater on a sixth-floor terrace.
-(Also worth noting, even as COVID has shuttered the place until next spring, is the super-luxe Ocean Club, a five-star boutique hotel that debuted in 2019 and is loaded with views and perks like a yoga room, guided beach runs, and a breathtaking glassed-in poolside bar.)
+(Also worth noting, even as COVID has shuttered the place until next spring, is the super-luxe Asbury Ocean Club, a five-star boutique hotel that debuted in 2019 and is loaded with views and perks like a yoga room, guided beach runs, and a glass-walled drawing room with beautiful views and a cozy lounge.)
 Of course, lots of people go the rental route.
 Cottages along the town’s placid Deal Lake offer the best of all Asbury worlds — a peaceful place to kayak or just kick back that’s also within easy biking or walking distance of downtown’s hustle-bustle and the beach.

 What to Do